ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

 (These are notes for now)

-DataCite can accept metadata in Schema.org format if it is framed correctly via the Bolognese crosswalk to.
+DataCite can accept metadata in Schema.org format if it is framed correctly, via the Bolognese crosswalk.

 ## The RO-Crate Website